 A recent article in The Times, a Portland-area newspaper, talked about a goose problem at the Lake at the Commons in Tualatin, Oregon.
 According to Bob Martin, parks maintenance supervisor, the geese are producing “nearly five gallons of excrement a day, which mostly ends up on the pavement.”

-They hit it right on the head – geese can become a pest, but dealing with their droppings is expensive and can be down-right dangerous.
-Slip-and-fall incidents are not uncommo, and that can lead to lawsuits.
+They hit it right on the head: geese are pests that can be unpleasant to deal with, but dealing with their droppings is expensive and can be downright dangerous.
+Slip-and-fall incidents are not uncommon, and that can lead to lawsuits.
 Not to mention that acidic droppings can erode multiple surfaces and are filled with transferable diseases.

 Their solution was two plastic swans anchored at the bottom of the lake shown above.
 Swans and geese are natural enemies, so having decoy swans in the lake does make sense.
 But what else can be done to ensure geese don’t come back?

 Goose Control Solutions

 A good addition to the swans would be a predator decoy.
 A coyote replica for turf or gator replica for water both work well because they present a valid danger.
 If the geese get too close, they may turn into an easy meal.

 Parks, golf courses and other areas with wide-open turf can especially benefit from Bird Stop taste aversion liquid.
 Spray the liquid on the turf to discourage geese from grazing in the treated area.
 The liquid is made of safe, non-harmful ingredients that not only make the grass taste bitter and smell foul to geese.
 Bird Stop offends their trigeminal systems which encourages them to find greener pastures to graze in.